suomela/suffix-competition-code/README.md

-# Data for the article "New methods for analysing diachronic suffix competition across registers"
+# Code for the article "New methods for analysing diachronic suffix competition across registers"

 This repository contains source code connected to the following article: